bbc/bbc-a11y/docker/README.md

 For example, electron is not easy to install on CentOS, so if you are using CentOS build agents in your continuous integration environment, this may be useful to you.

+If you're usng this in CI, then you may not need the docker image.
+For example in TravisCI you can prepend the run script with xvfb-run.
+Furthermore and alternative to using the docker image in Jenkins might be to use the [xvfb plugin](https://wiki.jenkins.io/display/JENKINS/Xvfb+Plugin) - though this is untested.

 ### Usage

 Test a single page: